dsugden/conductr-examples/README.md

 ##### Build a conductr cluster

-1. Contact typesafe, get a copy of conductr.deb
+1. Contact typesafe, get a copy of conductr.deb, add it into your clone of this repo
 2. Build cluster with vagrant + ansible in project.
 This vagrant uses a custom base-box... you can use this: https://github.com/dsugden/vagrant-ansible-ubuntu-oracle-java8 to create this box